 The Bureau of Global Talent Management (GTM) has developed an automated furlough notification functionality in the Global Employment Management System (GEMS) to assist bureaus with the administrative tasks associated with a lapse in appropriations.
 This functionality eliminates the need for bureau Executive Offices to print out furlough letters for Department employees who have an active account in Human Resources Online (HR Online).
-Bureau Executive Directors must use "Lapse in Appropriations," which is part of the furlough functionality in GEMS, to denote which positions are excepted and non-excepted, as well as identify positions that have residual funding and will continue to work (see Chapter 1, and pages 69-70 for a list of bureaus that will initially have residual funding during a lapse in appropriations).
+Bureau Executive Directors must use "Lapse in Appropriations," which is part of the furlough functionality in GEMS, to denote which positions are excepted and non-excepted, as well as identify positions that have residual funding and will continue to work (see Section C Chapter 1, and pages 73-76 for a list of bureaus that will initially have residual funding during a lapse in appropriations).

 Every executive bureau, regardless of source of funding, must take action in advance of a potential lapse in appropriations.

-The Maintain Excepted Positions page in GEMS allows Bureau Executive Directors and their delegates to view and manage excepted position designations for Department of State employee and non-employee positions in the case of a lapse of appropriation.
+The Maintain Excepted Positions page in GEMS allows Bureau Executive Directors and their delegates to view and manage excepted position designations for Department of State employee and non-employee positions in the case of a lapse in appropriations.
 A reason code is required for positions marked as excepted.
-The Executive Director (or designated delegate) can identify which positions and/or employees will remain in active employment status, as well as specify non-employee (contractor) Excepted positions.
-The Continuing Appropriation checkbox functionality has been added to identify non-excepted positions operating in bureaus with available balances (see Chapter 1 and pages 69-70).
+The Executive Director (or designated delegate) can identify which positions and/or employees will remain in active employment status, as well as specify non-employee (contractor) excepted positions.
+The Continuing Appropriation checkbox enables bureaus to identify non-excepted positions that have available funding balances and will continue to work. (see Section C Chapter 1 and pages 73-76).
+Employees occupying positions identified as having continuing appropriations will not receive a furlough notification.
+To underscore, the excepted/non-excepted designation is based on the position's function, while the 'continuing appropriation' selection is based on the availability of residual funding.
 Additionally, the Executive Director (or designated delegate) can generate the appropriate letters and reports within GEMS required for the furlough of non-excepted positions.
 A Furlough Job Aid is available on the GTM Furlough page.
 Please ensure you review the definition of excepted functions in order to minimize the number of positions designated as excepted.